 - Raise public awareness of mammals, their ecology and conservation needs

-- Develop the knowledge and field skills of those working for mammal conservation
+- Develop the knowledge and field skills of those working for mammals

-- Support mammal research, and disseminate results of new information
+- Encourage and disseminate the results of research and new information

-- Provide up-to-date, reliable information and sound science-led advice to advocate effective conservation policy
+- Provide up-to-date, reliable information and science-led advice to advocate effective conservation policy